zasper-io/zasper-benchmark/README.md

 # Thanks to Jupyter Community

 Zasper would not exist without the incredible work of the Jupyter community.
 Zasper uses the Jupyter wire protocol and draws inspiration from its architecture.
 Deep thanks to all Jupyter contributors for laying the groundwork.
 Data Science Notebooks would not have existed without them.

+# 🤞 Support Zasper

+If you like Zasper and want to support me in my mission, please consider [sponsoring me on GitHub](https://github.com/sponsors/prasunanand).

 # Copyright